Creative-Planning/phoenix-cp/docs/creative-planning/dify-rag-deployment.md

 ### 4.4 Post-Deploy Steps

 - Reconnect to the EC2 machine (new SSH session required for Docker group membership).
+Confirm the `.env` permissions with `ls -l /opt/phoenix/.env` (should read `-rw-------`).
 - Visit `https://<public-ip>` or `https://<ec2-dns-name>`, accept the self-signed certificate warning in your browser, then log in with the seeded admin credentials and change the password immediately.
-- Mint a system API key for production ingestion.
+- Mint a system API key for production ingestion and store it securely.
 - Adjust security groups to allow inbound traffic:
   - Port 443 (HTTPS) - for web UI access
   - Port 80 (HTTP) - automatically redirects to HTTPS
   - Port 6006 (HTTP) - for Phoenix API and trace ingestion (DIFY uses this)
   - Port 4317 (gRPC) - for OTLP trace ingestion (optional, DIFY uses HTTP)
   - Port 22 (SSH) - for deployment and management
+- Optional hardening:
+  - Scope inbound traffic to trusted CIDRs or front the host with an ALB + ACM certificate.
+  - Enable automatic security updates (Ubuntu `unattended-upgrades`, Amazon Linux `dnf-automatic`).
+  - Configure CloudWatch/CloudTrail or another log sink for Docker and system logs.

 **Note on HTTPS:** The deployment uses a self-signed SSL certificate for UI access.
 Browsers will show a security warning on first access.
 Click "Advanced" and "Proceed" to accept the certificate.
 The certificate is valid for 365 days and persists across redeployments.